myyat/hotel-booking-system-ba/docs/user-stories.md

 ### User Story-1: Search Hotels
 As a traveler,
 I want to search for hotels by location and travel dates,
-So that I can find suitable accommodations that meet my preferences.
+so that I can find suitable accommodations that meet my preferences.

 **Acceptance Criteria**
 - Given the user is on search hotels page